 You might be able to essentially deceive yourself into deciding that the product is not worth your time and resources by reading all the horrible feedback.

-You didn’t make the buy the next thing you know, you saved the money, you made the decision, and you felt good about it.
+You didn’t make the buy the next thing you know; you saved the money, made the decision, and felt good about it.

 5. Never order something you put in a shopping cart online before the following day

 If you are making an online order, it’s usually a two-step process.
 You press “Add to Cart” first, and then you go in to check and pay for your cart.